prakharmrsl/easypcceo.github.io/pages/gaming-ethernet-cable/gaming-ethernet-cable.md

 If you have slow WiFi, you'll have to upgrade your [router](https://www.lifewire.com/what-is-a-router-2618162){: target="_blank"} or internet connection.
 However, your internet connection problem may be due to a poor WiFi signal.

-In order to establish the best possible connection to your router, you'll want to use the best gaming Ethernet cable. **If you're looking for the best Ethernet cables for gaming in 2019, then read on:**
+In order to establish the fastest, most direct connection to your router or modem, you should be using an ethernet cable.
+With a gaming ethernet cable, you won't have to worry about signal interference or a poor connection.

+In this guide, we're going to be talking about 3 of the best ethernet cables for gaming on the market today.

 ## Best Gaming Ethernet Cables